-The Maslow Collection is the largest and most comprehensive collection of contemporary art in Northeastern Pennsylvania, with over 500 works by 150 artists.
+The Maslow Collection is the largest and most comprehensive collection of contemporary art in Northeastern Pennsylvania, with over 500 works by 150 artists, on long–term loan to Marywood University.
 The largest part of the Collection is devoted to paintings by newly established or emerging artists working (or exhibiting) in New York during the late 1970s through the early 1990s such as David Reed, Terry Winters, Nicholas Africano, Robert Cumming, James Biederman, Jack Goldstein, Melissa Meyer, Gary Lang, Anthony Sorce, Edward Henderson, and Katherine Porter, among others.
 The Collection also includes major prints by Jasper Johns, Frank Stella, Robert Rauschenberg, James Rosenquist, Roy Lichtenstein, Jim Dine, Robert Longo, Chuck Close, Sherrie Levine, Edward Ruscha, Jane Hammond, Peter Halley, Sol LeWitt, and Andy Warhol, among others; and important photographs by Bernd and Hilla Becher, Barbara Kasten, Lee Friedlander, Sandy Skoglund, Mark Cohen, and Robert Cumming.

 The Maslow Study Gallery for Contemporary Art (1st floor, Shields Center for Visual Arts) provides a space in which works from The Maslow Collection are presented in regularly changing exhibitions that directly address the interests and requests of the faculty and students.
 In addition, this gallery also enables students in the Arts Administration program to gain hands-on experience in working with The Maslow Collection to curate their own exhibitions.
-The Maslow Collection Library provides students with the opportunity to engage in extended research on the artists in the Collection, as well as enhance their studies in art history and studio concentrations. www.themaslowcollection.org is the portal to information on the Collection’s artists including current exhibitions and biographical information; links to publications, museums, galleries, organizations, and search engines; and The Maslow Collection Library and Curatorial Research Library.
+The Maslow Collection Library provides students with the opportunity to engage in extended research on the artists in the Collection, as well as enhance their studies in art history and studio concentrations. http://maslow.marywood.edu is the portal to information on the Collection’s artists including current exhibitions and biographical information; links to publications, museums, galleries, organizations, and search engines; and The Maslow Collection Library and Curatorial Research Library.

-Hours of Operation: All three galleries are available during weekday, evening, and weekend hours throughout the fall and spring semesters – Monday, Thursday, Friday 9 a.m. – 4 p.m.; Tuesday and Wednesday 9 a.m. – 8 p.m.; Saturday and Sunday 1 – 4 p.m.
+Hours of Operation: All three galleries are available during exhibitions on weekday, evening, and weekend hours throughout the fall and spring semesters – Monday, Thursday, Friday 9 a.m. – 4 p.m.; Tuesday and Wednesday 9 a.m. – 8 p.m.; Saturday and Sunday 1 – 4 p.m.
 Summer exhibitions have abbreviated hours and the galleries are closed on posted school holidays and breaks.
 All gallery events may be subject to change.

 Contact information for the Mahady and Suraci Galleries: email@example.com and 570-348-6211 ext.
-248.
+2428.